biopython/biopython.github.io/wiki/Seq.md

  - Wiki Documentation
 ---

-In Biopython, sequences are usually held as ` Seq` objects, which hold the sequence string and an associated alphabet.
+In Biopython, sequences are usually held as ` Seq` objects, which add various biological methods on top of string like behaviour.

 This page describes the Biopython `Seq` object, defined in the `Bio.Seq` module (together with related objects like the `MutableSeq`, plus some